-This Bachelor’s completion program consists of 20 three-credit courses, totaling 60 credits.
-It operates as a blended model with a combination of asynchronous online courses and 1-2 Saturdays per month for a synchronous class.
-It is designed in a cohort model so students have a learning group that accompanies them throughout their matriculation.
-Additionally, the specific course sequence is fixed, meaning students will complete a prescribed set of courses in each semester.
+This bachelor’s completion program consists of 20 three-credit courses, totaling 60 credits.
+It operates as a blended model with a combination of asynchronous online courses and one, three-hour Saturday session per course.
+It is designed in a cohort model so you will have a learning group that accompanies you throughout your matriculation.
+Additionally, the specific course sequence is fixed, meaning all students complete a prescribed set of courses in each semester.

-In the final Spring semester, students will engage in a field experience within a human service organization.
-Here, students will learn and experience applying psychological, sociological, and other related theories and techniques to actual cases while under the supervision and mentorship of the internship instructor and partnering-site supervisors.
+In the final Spring semester, you will engage in a field experience within a human service organization.
+Here, you will learn and experience applying psychological, sociological, and other related theories and techniques to actual cases while under the supervision and mentorship of the internship instructor and partnering-site supervisors.
 Many students working in the human services field complete this internship at their current place of employment.

 Yes, some of your work experience may qualify for credit in this program.
 If a student wishes to receive credit for lived experience, they will be directed to area community colleges for a “Credit for Prior Learning” evaluation.
 Credits granted by these institutions will be honored by William James College.
 (More information is available at http://myexperiencecounts.mass.edu)